nus-cs3281/2023/students/MarcusTXK/knowledge.md

 ### Bloch’s Builder Pattern

-Bloch’s Builder pattern is a design pattern that simplifies object instantiation in Java, particularly for classes with numerous constructor parameters, as it simplifies the process of object instantiation while maintaining immutability and improving readbility.
-This was a particularly usedful design pattern when refactoring the `CliArguments.java` class, as it had a large number of contructor parameters, and also required flexible construction as some of the fields were optional.
+Bloch’s Builder pattern is a design pattern that simplifies object instantiation in Java, particularly for classes with numerous constructor parameters, as it simplifies the process of object instantiation while maintaining immutability and improving readability.
+This was a particularly useful design pattern when refactoring the `CliArguments.java` class, as it had a large number of constructor parameters, and also required flexible construction as some of the fields were optional.
 The pattern facilitates immutability and reduces the risk of introducing errors in complex Java classes.

 ### Polymorphism

 Polymorphism is a core object-oriented programming concept in Java that allows objects to adopt multiple forms and behaviors based on their context.
 It promotes code cleanliness, extensibility, and reduces coupling between components, resulting in more flexible and modular applications that can evolve and scale easily.
-By leveraging polymorphism, I was able to reduce the amount of logic in the main method of `RepoSense.java`, by utilising `RunConfigurationDecider` to return the appropriate `RunConfiguration` based on the `CliArguments`, where the config can be from `getRepoConfigurations()`.
+By leveraging polymorphism, I was able to reduce the amount of logic in the main method of `RepoSense.java`, by utilizing `RunConfigurationDecider` to return the appropriate `RunConfiguration` based on the `CliArguments`, where the config can be from `getRepoConfigurations()`.

 ### Discrete Event Simulator (DES)

-Discrete event simulator (DES) is a method used to model real world systems that can be decomposed into a set of logically separate processes that autonomously progress through time.
-This was a design that was well suited for deisgning a CLI Wizard, as it allows for mainting of a deque of prompts that can be show to the user, while also allowing addition of new prompts into the deque depending on the user's responses.
+Discrete event simulator (DES) is a method used to model real-world systems that can be decomposed into a set of logically separate processes that autonomously progress through time.
+This was a design that was well suited for designing a CLI Wizard, as it allows for maintaining of a deque of prompts that to be shown to the user, while also allowing the addition of new prompts into the deque depending on the user's responses.

 ## Misc